-Rule 6.5 Inactive License Status A licensed chiropractor in good standing who chooses not to practice or offer to practice chiropractic in the State of Mississippi may request an inactive license status at the time of licensure renewal.
+Rule 6.5 Inactive License Status.
+A licensed chiropractor in good standing who chooses not to practice or offer to practice chiropractic in the State of Mississippi may request an inactive license status at the time of licensure renewal.
 A licensee in an inactive status can represent himself to the public as a chiropractor but cannot otherwise practice or offer to practice chiropractic in the State of Mississippi.

-Rule 6.6 Retired License Status A licensed chiropractor in good standing who chooses not to practice or offer to practice chiropractic in the State of Mississippi and is at least seventy-five (75) years of age and having ten (10) years of aggregate practice may request a retired status license at the time of licensure renewal.
-A licensee in a retired status can represent himself to the public as a chiropractor but cannot otherwise practice or offer to practice chiropractic in the State of Mississippi.
+Rule 6.6 Retired License Status.
+A licensed chiropractor in good standing who chooses not to practice or offer to practice chiropractic in the State of Mississippi and is at least seventy-five (75) years of age and has practiced for an aggregate of ten (10) years may request a retired status license at the time of licensure renewal.
+A licensee in a retired status can represent himself to the public as a chiropractor but cannot practice or offer to practice chiropractic in the State of Mississippi.

-Rule 6.7 Expired License Status Any license that is not renewed or placed on inactive or retired status on or before August 30 of each year will be deemed expired.
-A person holding a license in expired status may not practice chiropractic in the State of Mississippi.
+Rule 6.7 Expired License Status.
+Any license that is not renewed or placed on inactive or retired status on or before August 30 of each year will be deemed expired.
+A person holding a license in expired status may not practice or offer to practice chiropractic in the State of Mississippi.

-Rule 6.8 Reinstatement of an Expired License A holder of a license in an expired status may renew his license by moving it to an active status only after submitting to the Board all fees for each year lapsed and proof of all required continuing education hours for each year lapsed.
-Fees are paid by certified check, money order, or other method as approved by the Board.
+Rule 6.8 Reinstatement of an Expired License.
+A holder of a license in an expired status license may renew his license by moving it to an active status only after submitting to the Board all fees for each year lapsed and proof of all required continuing education hours for each year lapsed.
+Fees are payable by certified check, money order, or other methods approved by the Board.

-A holder of an expired license may renew his license by moving it to an active status without examination as described in Rule 5.2 if the license has been expired for two (2) years or less.
-At any time after the two (2) year period, a holder of an expired license must successfully pass the examination described in Rule 5.2 and beginning on January 1, 2025, must also provide fingerprints and undergo a fingerprint based criminal history records check of the Mississippi central criminal database and the Federal Bureau of Investigation criminal history database. as described in Rule 5.8 to renew his license by moving it to active status.
-Renewal of an expired license may be rejected by the Board if the applicant is not in good standing due to outstanding complaints against him, the existence of justification for license revocation or suspension, and/or disciplinary action against the licensee.
+A holder of an expired license may reinstate his license to an active status without examination as described in Rule 5.2 if the license has been expired for no more than two (2) years.
+For a license expired more than two (2) years, the holder must successfully pass the examination described in Rule 5.2.

+Reinstatement of an expired license may be denied by the Board if the applicant is not in good standing by reason of outstanding complaints, pending disciplinary action, or the presence of such other reason as may justify the suspension or revocation of a license.

-Rule 6.9 Reinstatement of Inactive License or Retired License A holder of either an inactive status or a retired status license may renew his license by moving it to an active status only after submitting to the Board the annual renewal fee and proof of continuing education as per Chapter 7 for one (1) year.
-Fees are paid by certified check, money order, or other method as approved by the Board.
+Rule 6.9 Reinstatement of Inactive License or Retired License.
+A holder of an inactive or retired status license may reinstate his license to an active status by submitting to the Board the annual renewal fee and proof of continuing education hours completed for one (1) year.
+Fees are payable by certified check, money order, or other methods approved by the Board.

-A holder of either an inactive license or a retired status license may renew his license by moving it to an active status without examination as described in Rule 5.2 only within two (2) years or less of moving the license to inactive or retired status.
-At any time after the two (2) year period, a holder of either an inactive license or a retired status license must successfully pass the examination described in Rule 5.2 to renew his license by moving it to active status.
+A holder of an inactive license or a retired status license may reinstate his license to an active status without examination as described in Rule 5.2 within two (2) years or less of moving the license to inactive or retired status.
+At any time after two (2) years, a holder of an inactive license or a retired status license must successfully pass the examination described in Rule 5.2 to reinstate his license to active status.

-Renewal of either an inactive license or a retired license may be rejected by the Board if the applicant is not in good standing due to outstanding complaints against him, the existence of justification for license revocation or suspension, and/or disciplinary action against the licensee.
+Reinstatement of an inactive license or a retired license may be denied by the Board if the applicant is not in good standing by reason of outstanding complaints against him, pending disciplinary action, or the presence of such other reasons as may justify the suspension or revocation of a license.